-(dollars in thousands) ain (loss) recognized n accumulated other comprehensive loss as of December 31, 2018 Location of gain (loss) reclassified from accumulated other comprehensive loss into income Gain (loss) reclassified from accumulated other comprehensive loss into income Year ended December 31, 2018 Interest rate swaps \$ 2,074 Interest expense \$ 118 December 31, 2017 Year ended December 31, 2017 Interest rate swaps \$ 1,283 Interest expense \$ (293) December 31, 2016 Year ended December 31, 2016 Interest rate swaps \$ 42 Interest expense \$ (1,106)
+Gain (loss) recognized in accumulated other comprehensive loss as of Location of gain (loss) reclassified from accumulated other Gain (loss) reclassified from accumulated other comprehensive loss into income (dollars in thousands) December 31, 2018 comprehensive loss into income Year ended December 31, 2018 Interest rate swaps \$ 2,074 Interest expense \$ 118 December 31, 2017 Year ended December 31, 2017 Interest rate swaps \$ 1,283 Interest expense \$ (293) December 31, 2016 Year ended December 31, 2016 Interest rate swaps \$ 42 Interest expense \$ (1,106)

 Our policy requires that derivatives used for hedging purposes be designated and effective as a hedge of the identified risk exposure at the inception of the contract.
 Accumulated other comprehensive income (loss) includes unrealized gains or losses from the change in fair value measurement of our derivative instruments each reporting period and the related income tax expense or benefit.
 Changes in the fair value measurements of the derivative instruments and the related income tax expense or benefit are reflected as adjustments to accumulated other comprehensive income (loss) until the actual hedged expense is incurred or until the hedge is terminated at which point the unrealized gain (loss) is reclassified from accumulated other comprehensive income (loss) to current earnings.
 The estimated accumulated other comprehensive income as of December 31, 2018 that is expected to be reclassified into earnings within the next twelve months is \$1.0 million.
 There were no ineffective portions of our interest rate swap derivatives during the years ended December 31, 2018, 2017 and 2016.
-See Note 14 to these consolidated financial statements for a summary of the changes in accumulated other comprehensive income (loss) by component
+See Note 14 to these consolidated financial statements for a summary of the changes in accumulated other comprehensive income (loss) by component.